-VII.
+VI.
 FINAL REVIEW/APPROVAL

-- A. Once the public comment period has ended, and the Committee has incorporated the comments, the OAG shall review the modification and send back to the Committee for further clarification/revision. - B. The OAG, along with the Committee representative, shall then forward the amendments to the CCBC who shall review and approve, deny or send proposed code back to the Standing Committee for additional development and may recommend an additional comment period. - C. If approved, the OAG shall recommend the appropriate place for modification.
+- A. The CCBC shall review and approve, deny or send proposed code back to the sub-Committee for additional development and may recommend an additional comment period. - B. If approved, the OAG shall recommend the appropriate place for codification.
 The Chippewa Cree Business Council shall have the authority to provide final review and approval of the document.

-VIII.
+VII.
 NON-SUBSTANTIVE CORRECTIONS

-If the OAG determines that the proposed amendment or a technical error with no new requirements, obligations, prohibitions, or other material changes in the existing Code, it may immediately act on the amendment and forward it to the CCBC for final action.
+If the OAG determines that the proposed amendment is a technical fix with no new requirements, obligations, prohibitions, or other material changes in the existing Code, it may immediately act on the amendment and forward it to the CCBC for final action.

-IX.
+VIII.
 REFERENCES AND CITATIONS

-- A. Any references to the Code in any regulation, policy, resolution, court opinion or other material adopted or produced by any department or entity of the CCT following any duly adopted re-codification, reorganization, or other changes to the extent necessary and practical. - B. When referencing or citing a provision of the Code, such as a provision may be referenced or cited as follows: The letters "CCTC" followed by the appropriate Title, Chapter, and Section numbers, and where applicable, the letters and numbers of the referenced subsection in parentheses.
+- A. Any references to the Code in any regulation, policy, resolution, court opinion or other material adopted or produced by any department or entity of the CCT shall follow any duly adopted re-codification, reorganization, or other changes to the Code to the extent necessary and practical. - B. When referencing or citing a provision of the Code, such provision may be referenced or cited as follows: The letters "CCTC" followed by the appropriate Title, Chapter, and Section numbers, and where applicable, the letters and numbers of the referenced subsection in parentheses.